-How To Change date Of Birth in NADRA CNIC
+How To Change Date Of Birth in NADRA CNIC Pakistan [2024]

 Most of the time when you apply for NADRA CNIC, they inadvertently mention the wrong date of birth.
-For Example, if someone born on 22th of August 1995 but NADRA entered 22th August 1998.
-That where the problem arises.
-Another scenario is where your father’s name is wrongly entered.
+For Example, if someone was born on the 22nd of August 1995 but NADRA entered 22nd of August 1998.
+That is why you need to correct the NADRa record.
+Another example is the wrong father’s name or your name mentioned in CNIC.

-Anyhow each time when this problem arises you have to approach the civil court and get a declaration decree.
+Either way, you have to approach the civil court of Pakistan and get a declaration decree for the correction of the record in NADRA.

-Documents Required To Change Date of Birth Or To Change Father Name In CNIC
+Documents Required To Change Date of Birth Or Name In CNIC

 While filing suit to correct date of birth in NADRA CNIC you must have the following documents in your possession.